 During election campaign

 In general the response to the proactive presswork has been overwhelmingly positive.
-However, The Ministry for Economic Affairs has raised critique about an article focused on inhabitants not allowed to vote in the 2019 national election.
+However, The Ministry for Economic Affairs’ press office has raised critique about one article that focused on inhabitants not allowed to vote in the 2019 national election.
+As they saw it, the issue could have been framed differently with a more positive perspective.
+No action was taken to edit the article because of the critique.

 Lessons learned/conclusion